Eugene Arhin responds to reports of divorce suit filed by wife

-The Director of Communications at the presidency has responded to the reports following a suit filed by his spouse [Gloria Assan Arhin] seeking an annulment of their marriage.
+The Director of Communications at the presidency, Eugene Arhin has responded to reports that have gone viral on social media about his wife, Gloria Assan Arhin seeking an annulment of their marriage.

 Eugene Arhin in a Facebook post shared on Thursday February 11, 2021 said his lawyers will upon receipt of the document respond accordingly to the allegations leveled against him.